 The reason that this isn’t an easy question to answer comes from a few different aspects.
 There are different ways that you can try to do it, and on top of that, one of the most important factors in the whole thing is what is going to be the best for you on a personal level.
-There’s never a one size fits all answerer, and that is particularly prevalent here.
-It's complicated, but with the right guidance, it is answerable.
+There’s never a one size fits all answer, and that is particularly prevalent here.
+It’s complicated, but with the right guidance, it is answerable.

-Let’s take a look at what we know
+Let’s take a look at what we know:

 The first place to start here, as it usually is when looking at nutrition and fitness, comes from your calorie intake.
 Although calorie counting isn’t always the best way to track your health (and actually can have some negative results if you overthink it), it can be a huge indicator of how to reach your fitness goals.
 That mainly comes from what your goals are, and this isn’t always affected by the frequency of your food.

-What Over When
+What vs When

-Another massive thing that we need to look at on the same kind of lines that we've mentioned is that the 'what' is more important than the 'when'.
+Another massive thing that we need to look at on the same kind of lines that we’ve mentioned is that the ‘what’ is more important than the ‘when’.
 In most cases, anyway.
-What you are eating has a huge impact on your health and fitness goals no matter when it is that you eat it.
+What you are eating has a huge impact on your health and fitness goals, no matter when it is that you eat it.
 It’s hard to grasp since there are so many different theories out there, but this is almost always true.

 If you need to eat 2000 calories per day to hit your muscle-building goals instead of your maintenance calories of 1800, eating a doughnut every hour for the full day isn’t going to be much help.
-It will also mean that you’re going to hungry for the whole day due to your insulin levels, but that’s another story.
+It will also mean that you’re going to be hungry for the whole day due to your insulin levels, but that’s another story.
 Eating one giant meal every night when you finish work may not be the easiest thing to do either, and it makes it much more likely to use junk food to fill in the gaps.
 This is where the problems lie.

-What Your Goals Are
+What Are Your Goals

 The third point to consider in how often you should eat comes from what you are trying to achieve in the first place.
 Trying to put on weight and trying to lose weight, for example, are two largely contradicting things after all.
 You need to be doing what’s best for you to reach your goal.